Topics in HCI: Writing with AI

 - Elective: Counts toward the CS elective requirement (AI/ML and HCI).

 - Auditing: Auditors are welcome with instructor permission.
-Please email to request.
+Please email to request and come to the first class.

 Format